paddysplace/paddysblog-v3/_posts/2021-07-27-cake-tuesday.md

 date: 2021-07-27 01:00

 ---
 Many moons ago.
 In the dark and distant past.
 I had a blogger blog.
-An, if not successful, then I slightly popular one.
+An, if not successful, then maybe a slightly popular one.

 And then for some reason.
 I got bored with it.
 And left it gathering dust.